You live to ride and it’s the number one thing on your mind. But your doctor told you that you have a hernia.

 Is cycling good after hernia surgery?

-There is no definitive answer to this question as it depends on the individual and the type of hernia surgery that they have had.
+There is no definitive answer if cycling after hernia surgery is good for you as it depends on the individual and the type of hernia surgery that they have had.

 However, in general, it is advisable to avoid any strenuous activity, including cycling, for at least six weeks after surgery.